AdamHarries/clearairturbulence.co.uk/writing/advent-of-code-2020-in-idris.md

 - The Repl is annoying in a number of ways: It doesn't support "arrow keys"[^arrowkeys] for editing/reusing previous lines, and a number of Idris statements, such as `import Data.Vect` require repl-specific commands such as `:module Data.Vect`.
 As the repl is not in the IO monad, printing things is quite annoying: The default behaviour is to dump a syntax tree of the actual Idris expression, rather than evaluating it.
 - Finding the types or definitions of standard library functions (or even whether or not they actually exist!) is a huge pain that requires searching through the source code of the standard library.
 As I understand it, it should be possible to generate documentation [but it is not currently happening](https://www.reddit.com/r/Idris/comments/k25r06/where_can_i_find_standard_library_docs/gds9339).
 I think this would be a huge win for productivity in Idris, as it was a pain point that I felt repeatedly while using the language.
 Even having the ability to generate documentation locally would be a huge help, even if it is not hosted elsewhere.

 Overall, however, I really enjoyed solving the first day's problem in Idris.
 Although there were a lot of rough edges tooling-wise, the language felt fresh and well thought out, and it was surprisingly fast!
 I've been itching to try and do some performance optimisation on Idris for a while (Rust backend anyone?), but from actually using it I'm not sure it's really that necessary.
 I found the strange inability to refer to definitions later in a file quite annoying (I like to put my `main` function at the top, and build a dependency tree down the file), but judicious (if nasty) use of `mutual` solved that.
+As I understand it, the requirement that definitions are in a specific order is related to the way Idris' typechecker works, and required for type-checking a dependently typed language, so I can easily forgive it!
 The only other (minor) gripe I had was a lack of automatic formatter for Idris code.
 As a newbie, I feel like I'm almost certainly writing very non-idiomatic code, and formatting it really weirdly (when I even bother to!).
 Having an auto-formatter would make everything a lot more readable and consistent, and definitely speed up my development.

 # Day 2